darenliang/dsfs/README.md

 Startup times can get long when there is a long transaction history.
-To speed things up it is possible to create periodic snapshots where multiple transactions are into one transaction message.
-Each message can hold 8MB of transaction data which is usually worth terabytes of data.
+To speed things up it is possible to create periodic snapshots where multiple transactions are put into one transaction message.
+Each message can hold 8MB of transaction data which can manage upwards of terabytes of data.